-I’m a software engineer in the Bay Area wishing to do good.
-I’m (perhaps unusually) interested in the long term future of the world, and am (perhaps irrationally) afraid of artificial intelligence and biotech causing human extinction.
-In my personal life, I try but often fail to be both reasonable and kind.
+I’m a research/software engineer in the Bay Area wishing to do good.
+I’m interested in the long term future of the world, and am afraid of advanced technology causing long term harms to humans, especially extinction.
+I currently think most about artificial intelligence, which seems somewhat likely to be transformative in my lifetime.

 In my free time, I like to:

 - Appreciate things humanity has produced, e.g. reading, playing games, doing puzzles, watching shows, listening to music, learning about past discoveries.
 Here are some of my favorite things.